 In my opinion, graphics are the most important instrument to explain a complicated product.
 Why? — Because there is no limit to creativity and you are able to simplify complex processes.
 If you hear about something for the first time and you are not quite familiar with the terms, a graphic will make it easier to understand.
 To assure an easy understanding, the important fact is to use icons or elements that the society is used to e.g. a logo or a worldwide known pictogram.

 And that brings me to the next point – icons.

-Next level is the image.
+The next level is the image.
 If you sell an intangible product you have to show the result of happy customers using your service.
-There is almost no difference in being a big coffeeshop company or a software provider.
+There is almost no difference between being a big coffeeshop company or a software provider.
 You not only have to persuade the future customer that your service is functional and solves his problem.
 You also have to show that the use cases are exactly what he is looking for.
-So images of use cases and the result of the service are a big decision maker, especially from a manager’s perspective.
+So images of use cases and the result of the service are a big decision-maker, especially from a manager’s perspective.

-As you can see there are a lot of different ways to “design” an invisible product.
-It’s not about visualize the product but to explain the product with visual content.
-Don’t forget that the website is your most important sales man or let’s say the packaging design of your product – it explains the most important fact before you even see the core product.
+As you can see there are a lot of different ways to “design” an invisible product, especially in regards to software marketing.
+It’s not about the visualization of the product but to explain the product with visual content.
+Don’t forget that the website is your most important salesman or let’s say the packaging design of your product – it explains the most important fact before you even see the core product.